Today's Articles

 Ada C. Franklin

-She was born in Atlanta, one of eight children of Dr. and Mrs. William H. Crogman.
+She was born in Atlanta and was one of eight children of Dr. and Mrs. William H. Crogman.
 Her father, William Crogman, a distinguished Black scholar, was a professor of Latin and Greek at Clark University for 37 years and then became the first Black president of Clark, serving for seven years.
 Franklin, her sisters, and five brothers grew up on the Clark University campus.
 After graduating from Clark, she entered Emerson College in Boston, majoring in dramatic art.

 After graduation, she was a dramatics specialist at the National Playground and Recreation Association of New York.
 Her job was to travel throughout the country to find Black talent in dramatics.
 She became so interested that she wrote and produced a pageant depicting Black history and contributions to America.
 Before her dramatic career, Franklin taught at Alabama State College and Tennessee State University.

-Franklin became nationally known for her production, "Milestones of a Race," presented in cities throughout the country.
+Franklin became nationally known for her production, "Milestones of a Race," which was presented in cities throughout the country.
 She developed local casts and trained local talent for the leading roles in the pageant.
 During this time, she met Chester Franklin, a native of Texas.
 They were married in 1925 in Atlanta and moved to Kansas City.
 She soon began to devote her talents to the Kansas City community and the CALL newspaper.
 After he died in 1955, Franklin continued her husband's tradition, whose policy was to operate a clean, family newspaper.

 In 1969, the Department of Journalism presented Franklin the Curators' Award in Journalism at Lincoln University in Jefferson City.
 In 1973, she was awarded the National Newspaper Publishers Association (NNPA) Distinguished Publishers Award.
 In 1982, Mrs. Franklin contributed her father's collection of books and paintings to Clark University.
 Ada Crogman Franklin died in 1983.